- Health & Safety

 Stephen joined the BBC in 1992 where after working to establish the case for commercialising a £350m division he was then appointed as Finance Director of the newly incorporated entity and as part of that management team turned round the company to sustained profitability, enabling the sale of a division into the private sector and the significant repatriation of funds to the shareholder through restructuring equity and contracts.

 Following the partial sale in 2008 Stephen then moved to the BBC property division, initially to manage the finances of a £1bn construction project over the final 2 year period to building delivery before being appointed as Finance Director of the BBC’s UK property portfolio in 2010 until 2014.

 Stephen is responsible for 1st Option’s strategic finance and also advises on contracts, insurance and other related finance issues.

 He was commissioned as an officer in the British Army with the Intelligence Corps and he holds a first class degree in English Literature from Sheffield University.

-Jamie is the Head of Media Safety for 1st Option.
+Jamie is the Head of Production Safety.
 Jamie joined us from the BBC where he was responsible for advising BBC factual, drama and children’s television production teams in all aspects of safety management.

 Much of Jamie’s work involved overseeing the health & safety commissioning and vetting process for Independent production companies at the BBC.